 Remember, due to extra security, check-in will take additional time.
-Some airlines recommend arriving up to 4 hours before departure.
+Some airlines recommend arriving up to 3 hours before departure.
 If arranging for a domestic connection, allow for required connecting time before your international departure.
-Upon your return, allow for Customs procedures in planning your flight home.
+Same procedure for your flight home.

 Casual, comfortable clothing is recommended on the tour.
-We also recommend you dress in “layers.”
+We also recommend you dress in “layers”.
 The mornings and evenings can be cold, and mid-day can be much warmer.
 Comfortable walking shoes or boots are a must for all.
+Wearing a wrist watch comes in handy, especially when given certain time limits at sites or shopping areas.
 Modest dress is required for men and women when visiting some religious sites.
 Long pants for the men and skirts or long pants for the women will be required.
 Sleeveless dresses or shirts are not allowed for religious sites.
 Your guide will let you know the day before these sites will be visited.
+Leave expensive jewelry at home!
 We encourage you to travel light – remember you can only have one checked piece of luggage.